MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/blender.md

 The combination of reducing polygons and turning multiple materials into a single texture can transform a complex and resource-intensive 3D model into a 3D model that performs well in Dynamics 365 Guides and Power Apps.

 > [!IMPORTANT]
 > This document is created strictly for informative purposes to demonstrate how Blender works with Dynamics 365 Guides and Power Apps.
 Your use of third-party applications is subject to terms between you and the third party.
 Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor Blender or any of Blender's products.
-There are [other content-creation apps](convert-models.md#tools-for-exporting-cad-models) you can use to prepare your 3D models.
+There are [other content-creation apps](convert-models.md#tools-for-exporting-cad-models) you can use to prepare your 3D objects.

 ## What is Blender?

 [Blender](https://www.blender.org/) is a free, open-source 3D creation suite.
 It supports the entirety of the 3D pipeline: modeling, rigging, animation, simulation, rendering, compositing and motion tracking, and video editing and game creation.

-If Blender is the software that you decide to use to prepare your 3D models, review Blender's website and [download the most current stable version for Windows](https://www.blender.org/download/).
+If Blender is the software that you decide to use to prepare your 3D objects, review Blender's website and [download the most current stable version for Windows](https://www.blender.org/download/).

 ## Overall steps for preparing a 3D model with Blender